xiechf974/NeoTec/Neotec-charter.md

 The Neotec Working Group will also serve as a platform for the community to exchange requirements, challenges, and experiences related to network management and operation for cloud-based services.

 ## Out of Scope
-* The Neotec Working Group does not handle service instance placement within cloud environments.
+* The Working Group does not handle service instance placement within cloud environments.
 Instead, it focuses on exposing relevant cloud metrics to network controllers for optimized network performance.

-* The Neotec Working Group will not define new cloud management protocols, but rather standardize the interfaces required for network-cloud coordination.
+* The Working Group will not define new cloud management protocols, but rather standardize the interfaces required for network-cloud coordination.